top of page

 Rhea Seehorn as Carol meeting the other unaffected in Pluribus Apple TV Series

-The scene where a person named Zosa calmly helps out another hive minded person before climbing onto a moped and then pilots a massive military cargo plane shows how interconnected the hive entity is and that they are seamless in their thoughts and actions.
+The scene where a person named Zosa calmly helps out another hive-minded person before climbing onto a moped and then piloting a massive military cargo plane shows how interconnected the hive entity is and that they are seamless in their thoughts and actions.

 Cargo plane in Pluribus Apple TV Series

-Seehorn immediately begins to take stock of the situation, making quick observations about the Hive Mind, their abilities, limitations, general nature and tendencies and hoe such information can be used against them to bring the population of the Earth back to single minded people with individual thoughts and feelings.
+Seehorn immediately begins to take stock of the situation, making quick observations about the Hive Mind, their abilities, limitations, general nature and tendencies, and how such information can be used against them to bring the population of the Earth back to single-minded people with individual thoughts and feelings.

 Carol talking to the Hive mind